joakimk/live_coding/README.md

 ## Later

+- [ ] A slider or some other type of analog input for changing values slowly, the editor has https://ace.c9.io/api/editor.html#Editor.modifyNumber
 - [ ] Shared state over the network, e.g. not only shared code but shared state within the game, etc.